ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 - Multiple concurrent user support
     * The application seems to work fine for multiple concurrent users, but the product could do with a general overhaul of the editing process (maybe with threading?) to allow for some way of more easily handling multiple concurrent users editing different files.

-## Concept design
-Version 1 of the concept design is done and covers the general feel, features and rough look we have in mind for the project.
-These are in no way final and much can be improved in further development of this product.
-All of the concept art were made in <a href="https://www.figma.com/">Figma</a>.